Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 |InternalVNetIP          |10.10.1.4         |Static Address for the internal IP of the File Server.
 |_artifactsLocation      ||
 |_artifactsLocationSasToken||

+2. Once the template completes, you will need to run the Create-iSCSITarget.ps1 on the on premise server iSCSI target with the outputs from the first step
+3. You can then finally run the Connect-toiSCSITarget.ps1 on the on iSCSI client with the details of the iSCSI target

 ## Adding iSCSI storage to existing VMs